-- Be trained to the same standard as the DSL. - Have their DDSL role referenced explicitly in their job description. - Provide support and capacity to the DSL in carrying out delegated activities of the DSL; however, the lead responsibility of the DSL cannot be delegated. - In the absence of the DSL, carry out the activities necessary to ensure the ongoing safety and protection of children.
+Be trained to the same standard as the DSL and have the role explicitly referenced in their job description.

+Provide support and capacity to the DSL in carrying out delegated activities of the DSL; however, the lead responsibility of the DSL cannot be delegated.

+In the absence of the DSL, carry out the activities necessary to ensure the ongoing safety and protection of children.
 In the event of the long-term absence of the DSL, the DDSL will assume all of the functions of the DSL.